 What should I discuss with my healthcare provider before taking dienogest and estradiol?

-This medication can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking dienogest and estradiol.
+Stop taking this medicine and tell your doctor if you become pregnant, or if you miss two menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking this medicine.

 You should not take dienogest and estradiol if you have: